hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/from-and-joins.md

 ## Join Predicates

-The join predicate is the second parameter of a join and can be any expression that evaluates to a boolean.
+The join predicate is the second parameter of a theta join and can be any expression that evaluates to a boolean.
 In LiveSQL a *boolean expression* is equivalent to a *predicate*.

 Most of the time join predicates are equalities: this leads to a special kind of joins called *equi-joins*.
 We less often see other more complex